KITV news interviews Board Certified Master Arborist and TFHF Board Member Kevin Eckert on How Common is Tree Failure in

 Innovation in Action!
-The City Administration is looking out for trees.
+City uses technology to help trees grow and prosper.
 We have a representative from the City & County of Honolulu on our Board — Matt Gonser — as well as numerous City officials on our Panel of Advisers.
+(6/10/2019)

 Sobering.
 Josh Sanbro, member of Trees for Honolulu’s Future Panel of Advisers, and head of Honolulu’s Office of Climate Change, Sustainability and Resiliency, is quoted in this timely piece (5/19/2019) on the changing level of carbon in our atmosphere.